interserver/mailbaby-api-samples/openapi-client/dart-jaguar/doc/DefaultApi.md

 //openapi.api.Configuration.apiKey{'X-API-KEY'} = 'YOUR_API_KEY';
 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //openapi.api.Configuration.apiKeyPrefix{'X-API-KEY'} = "Bearer";
-// TODO Configure API key authorization: apiLoginAuth
-//openapi.api.Configuration.apiKey{'X-API-LOGIN'} = 'YOUR_API_KEY';
-// uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-//openapi.api.Configuration.apiKeyPrefix{'X-API-LOGIN'} = "Bearer";
-// TODO Configure API key authorization: apiPasswordAuth
-//openapi.api.Configuration.apiKey{'X-API-PASS'} = 'YOUR_API_KEY';
-// uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-//openapi.api.Configuration.apiKeyPrefix{'X-API-PASS'} = "Bearer";

 var api_instance = new DefaultApi();
-var id = 789; // int | User ID
-var searchString = searchString_example; // String | pass an optional search string for looking up inventory var skip = 56; // int | number of records to skip for pagination var limit = 56; // int | maximum number of records to return
+var id = 789; // int | The ID of your mail order this will be sent through. var searchString = searchString_example; // String | pass an optional search string for looking up inventory var skip = 56; // int | number of records to skip for pagination var limit = 56; // int | maximum number of records to return